petervflocke/rpitvheadend/README.md

 ###Introduction:

-This RPI TVHeadEnd Server is a platform based on Raspberry PI hardware, which creates a headless DVB-S2 Tuner and streams the video to any network client.
+This RPI TVHeadEnd Server is a platform based on Raspberry PI hardware, which creates a headless DVB-S2 Tuner (DVBSky S960 USB Box) and streams the video to any network client.
 This platform supports conditional access via “oscam” server.

 ###Hidden Agenda - local and remote control examples